golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-0-hello-world.md

 In the case of our example we run a single instance of the service.
 Once that instance changes its state to `running` we start seeing output from the `date` command running inside the VM.
 After our set period of time (i.e. 1 minute) the agreement gets terminated and, after paying for the invoice, our program exits.

+{% docnavigation title="Next steps" %}

-The next article takes a close look at a more complete example, including error handling and more complex service control.
+- The next article takes a close look at a more complete example, including error handling and more complex [service control](/docs/creators/python/tutorials/service-example-1-simple-service)

+{% /docnavigation %}